-He may have been head hunted as the Revesby estate needed a new land agent and was a prestigious 6000 acre estate with splendid history through its former owner Sir.
+George Bell may have been head hunted as the Revesby estate needed a new land agent and was a prestigious 6000 acre estate with splendid history through its former owner Sir.
 Joseph Banks who died 22 years earlier in 1820.
 On Sir Joseph Banks' wife's death his estate at Revesby was split so that the main part at Revesby went to the Stanhope family (and the balance at Tumby to the Hawley family).
-The Stanhopes also inherited the ownership of the many various Banks properties in Horncastle also (including our office at Old Bank Chambers), with about 1500 acres at Fulstow and Marshchapel, north of Louth.
+Both families were related through marriage to Sir Joseph Banks.
+The Stanhopes inherited the ownership of the many various Banks properties in Horncastle also (including our office at Old Bank Chambers), with about 1500 acres at Fulstow and Marshchapel, north of Louth.

-Sir Joseph Banks (1743 - 1820) had inherited the Revesby Estate in 1761 and had great botanical interests, sailed with and sponsored Captain J. Cook's first voyage to the South Seas, discovery of New Zealand and Australia; President of the Royal Society: "Father of Australia": founder of Kew Gardens: carried out drainage of the fens, enclosures, canals, and generally progressive agriculture.
+Sir Joseph Banks (1743 - 1820) had inherited the Revesby Estate in 1761 and had great botanical interests, sailed with and sponsored Captain J.Cook's first voyage to the South Seas, helped with the discovery of New Zealand and Australia (1769-1771); President of the Royal Society for over 40 years: Sponsor of fellow Lincolnshire cartographer Mathew Flinders, "Father of Australia": founder of Kew Gardens: carried out drainage of the fens, enclosures, canals, and generally progressive agriculture.